Pterosaurs: Extinct or Alive?

 long-tailed cousins.
 But strange as it may

-appear, eyewitnesses have seen
+appear, eyewitnesses have seen fewer

 pterosaur-like creatures with short